List of deputy governors of the Reserve Bank of India

 The deputy governor of the Reserve Bank of India is the second most senior executive of the Reserve Bank of India after its governor.
 Since its establishment in 1934 by the government of India, the RBI has had 63 deputy governors.
+Currently the rank of deputy governor is equivalent to the rank of secretary to the govt. of India.

 The term of office typically runs for three years and can, in some cases, be extended for another two years.

 The inaugural officeholder was James Braid Taylor, while K J Udeshi holds the unique distinction of becoming the first female deputy governor of the Reserve Bank of India.